Slack - Amazon Kendra

 In Slack, make sure you have:

-• Created a Slack Bot User OAuth token or Slack User OAuth token.
+• Configured a Slack Bot User OAuth token or Slack User OAuth token.
 You can choose either token to connect Amazon Kendra to your Slack data source.
+A token is required to use as your authentication credentials.
 See Slack documentation on access tokens for more information.

 Note